muratk5n/thirdwave/en/README.md

 ---

-And that 'frozen ground', 'waiting for thaw' shit was truly the low point of this whole endevor.
+And that 'frozen ground', 'waiting for thaw' shit was truly the low point of this whole ordeal.
 Where did that come from?
 NYT?

 ---